- Sign-up

 So if you can’t have three-phase then choose a MIG with good capacitors for a smooth arc.

-Air-cooled or water-cooler welding machines?
+2. Air-cooled or water-cooled welding machines?

 Air-cooled MIG welders are kept cool through the ambient air and shielding gas alone, while water-cooled MIG welders have a cooling solution pumped through them, into the gun handle and neck via the power cable.